Symbols of Tokyo

 The Japanese city of Tokyo has two official emblems: the monshō ("crest") and the shinboru ("symbol").
 The crest is a six-rayed stylized sun with a dot in the center, while the symbol is a stylised Ginkgo biloba leaf.

 The city has two official flags, featuring each emblem.

 Metropolitan crest

 The Crest of the Tokyo Metropolis (東京都紋章, Tōkyō-to Monshō) was adopted on November 2, 1943, under the Metropolitan Announcement No. 464 (告示第464号).
 It is same as the crest of the former Tokyo City, decided by the city council in December 1889.
 It is believed to be designed by Hiromoto Watanabe (渡辺洪基, Watanabe Hiromoto), an alderman of the city.

 The crest shows a six-rayed sun (which, as a red-filled circle without rays or a dot, is in the center of the national flag of Japan), with a dot in the center representing Tokyo as the metaphorical center of Japan.
 As with most other prefectural crests in Japan, its color is not designated.
-The crest can also be interpreted as a version of the kanji 京 (kyō) of 東京 (Tokyo), but the metropolitan announcement does not explain as such.
+The crest can also be interpreted as a version of the kanji 東 (tō) or 京 (kyō) of 東京 (Tokyo), but the metropolitan announcement does not explain as such.